 Note: Year 1 and 2 students who have achieved a GPA of between 1.3 and 1.6 may be eligible for admission to the Fresh Start program.
 Students must be recommended by the Faculty for participation in the Fresh Start program.
-Further detailed information can be found in §§14.5 and 23.6.2
+Further detailed information can be found in §§14.5 and 23.6.2.

 - (2) Readmission After a Requirement to Withdraw: A student who is required to withdraw (RTW) from the Faculty of Native Studies and whose appeal has been unsuccessful may be considered for readmission to the Faculty of Native Studies: - a.
-By taking ★24 of transferable credit with a minimum GPA of 2.0 at another postsecondary institution; - By remaining out of the university for at least one calendar year following the RTW to withdraw and documenting that academic success is now a reasonable expectation.
+By taking ★18 of transferable credit with an AGPA of at least 2.7 or ★24 of transferable credit with a minimum AGPA of 2.0 at another postsecondary institution or at the University of Alberta; - By remaining out of the university for at least one calendar year following the RTW and documenting that academic success is now a reasonable expectation.

-Readmission of nonmatriculated applicants after a failure in half, or more than half, of the ★24 in first year is considered only after matriculation requirements have been completed.
+Readmission of nonmatriculated applicants after a failure in half, or more than half, of the \star 24 in first year is considered only after matriculation requirements have been completed.

-See §14.2.1(5) for admission, readmission requirements after a requirement to withdraw.
+See \$14.2.1(5) for admission, readmission requirements after a requirement to withdraw.